 What happens when a loved one dies without making final provisions to convey the family home?
-When a parent dies without a will or proper deed, then a home cannot be legally sold, refinanced or owned by anyone other than the decedent’s estate.
+When a parent dies without a will or proper deed, a home cannot be legally sold, refinanced, or owned by anyone other than the decedent’s estate.

 Probate can be a frustrating experience, especially when heirs learn that they must probate an estate right when they are trying to transfer real estate.

-Within certain legal limits, a Personal Representative has the authority to perform administrative duties on behalf of the estate and estate’s beneficiaries.
-They notify those who are entitled to part of the estate’s property, deal with the estate’s finances, which includes the management of real estate.
+Within certain legal limits, a personal representative has the authority to perform administrative duties on behalf of the estate and estate’s beneficiaries.
+They notify those who are entitled to part of the estate’s property and deal with the estate’s finances, which includes the management of real estate.
 With court approval, a personal representative cannot sell or refinance real estate.

 It’s our job to usher you through the probate process and remove the legal stress that dealing with family and creditors after a loved one passes.

 Do You Have A Real Estate And Probate Concern?

 Call Us For Your CONSULT.

 At 888.789.1715 or

 Top Questions About Probate and Real Estate